-Except as otherwise specifically provided, the future land use designation symbol, or name shown within boundaries on the Future Land Use Map, indicates that the future land use designation pertaining to the land use extends through the whole area surrounded by the boundary line.
-Where uncertainty exists as to the boundaries of any future land use designation depicted on the Future Land Use Map, the following rules shall apply:
+Except as otherwise specifically provided, the future land use designation symbol, or name shown within boundaries on the Future Land Use Map, indicates that the future land use designation extends through the whole area surrounded by the boundary line.
+Where uncertainty exists as to the boundaries of any future land use designation depicted on the Future Land Use Map, the Director of the Development Services Department or the Director's designee shall follow the policies contained herein.

-- A Where boundaries are indicated as approximately following street and alley lines, land lot lines, or military district lines, such line shall be construed to be the boundary. - B In un-subdivided property or tracts, where a future land use designation boundary divides a tract, the location of such boundaries shall be determined by use of the dimensions appearing on the Future Land Use Map. - C Upon official vacation and/or abandonment of a public road, street or alley, the future land use designation applicable to the property to which it is reverted shall apply to such vacated or abandoned road, street or alley. - D Where boundaries are so indicated that they are approximately parallel to the center lines or street lines of streets, or to the central lines of alley lines or alleys, or the center lines of right-of-way lines of highways, such boundaries shall be construed as being parallel thereto and boundaries shall be determined by use of appropriate GIS tool(s) upon the Future Land Use Map.

-E When adjustments are required (demonstrating, by survey or by updates to wetland boundaries from the St Johns River Water Management District and/or updates to flood prone boundaries by the Federal Emergency Management Agency, that certain properties are neither a wetland nor a flood prone area) the future land use designation of that property shall not be subject to the requirements of the Environmentally Sensitive Lands Overlay as shown in the Future Land Use Map.
+- A Where boundaries are so indicated that they are approximately parallel to the center lines or street lines of streets, or to the central lines of alley lines or alleys, or the center lines of right-of-way lines of highways, such boundaries shall be construed as being parallel thereto and boundaries shall be determined by use of appropriate GIS tool(s) upon the Future Land Use Map. - B When adjustments are required (demonstrating, by survey or by updates to wetland boundaries from the St Johns River Water Management District and/or updates to flood prone boundaries by the Federal Emergency Management Agency, that certain properties are neither a wetland nor a flood prone area) the future land use designation of that property shall not be subject to the requirements of the Environmentally Sensitive Lands Overlay as shown in the Future Land Use Map.
 These adjustments shall include areas where mitigation or other regulatory devices that offset impacts allow encroachment into a wetland system or the 100-year floodplain.